 When to Re-skill Versus When to Upskill?

-Upskilling deepens your capability within your current professional field.
-It is the right investment when your field is growing or stable, when your skills are valued and your trajectory is clear, and when the gap between where you are and where you want to be is a matter of depth rather than direction.
 Reskilling builds capability in a materially different field.
-It is the right investment when your current field is contracting or automating significantly, when your skills are losing market relevance faster than you can develop them in the current direction, or when your career direction has fundamentally changed.
+It is the right investment when your current field is contracting or automating significantly.
+Reskilling makes sense when your skills are losing market relevance faster than you can develop them.
+It is also right when your career direction has fundamentally changed.

-TAFE is the most accessible reskilling pathway in Australia for professionals who need to build formal credentials in a new field without returning to full-time study.
-TAFE qualifications across most industry categories can be completed part-time, frequently include recognition of prior learning that shortens the pathway for professionals with relevant experience, and are nationally recognised with strong employer acceptance.
-The Australian Government’s MYFUTURE platform maps TAFE and vocational pathways into specific career categories, which makes it a useful research tool for professionals assessing reskilling options.
+TAFE is the most accessible reskilling pathway in Australia.
+It suits professionals who need formal credentials in a new field without returning to full-time study.
+TAFE qualifications across most industry categories can be completed part-time.
+Many include recognition of prior learning.
+This shortens the pathway for professionals with relevant experience.
+TAFE qualifications are nationally recognised with strong employer acceptance.

 Build a Professional Network That Advances Your Career Development